geeksblabla/geeksblabla.com/blablas/ep160/index.md

 1:10:00 - The project Leyden

-1:14:35 - What are the limitations of java in the serverless?
+1:14:35 - What are the limitations of Java in the serverless?

 1:16:00 - Java benchmark and comparison with other languages